cvat-ai/cvat/site/content/en/docs/manual/advanced/context-images.md

 title: 'Context images for 2d task'
 linkTitle: 'Context images'
 weight: 23
+description: 'Guide to adding additional contextual images to a task.'
 ---

 When you create a task, you can provide the images with additional contextual images.